-The rock of Gibraltar at the southernmost part of the Iberian Peninsula, and in full view of North Africa, is a British Territory with a long tradition of work on Ice Age humans, fauna and geology which dates back to the 18th Century.
+At the southernmost part of the Iberian Peninsula and in full view of North Africa, the Rock of Gibraltar, is a British Overseas Territory with a long tradition of work on Ice Age humans, fauna and geology which dates back to the 18 th Century.

-These findings, such as the exploitation of seals and dolphins or the feathers of large raptors, are exhibited in the Gibraltar Museum which acts as the interpretation centre for all the Gibraltar Ice Age sites.
+These findings, such as the exploitation of seals and dolphins or the feathers of large raptors, are exhibited in the Gibraltar Museum which acts as the main interpretation centre for all the Gibraltar Ice Age sites.
 Amongst the objects on display is a cast of the unique Neanderthal engraving found in Gorham’s Cave in 2013.
 The engraving dates to about 39,000 years ago.